University of New Haven Professor Producing Documentary For PBS on High Infant, Maternal Mortality Rates in U.S.

 June 6, 2018

-The University of New Haven announced that Richard Wormser, adjunct professor of forensic science, has received $50,000 in grants from investors to develop a documentary whose working title is "Saving Babies and Mothers."
+The University of New Haven announced that Richard Wormser, adjunct faculty of forensic science, has received $50,000 in grants from investors to develop a documentary whose working title is "Saving Babies and Mothers."

 Wormser, who has made 51 documentaries, including many for the Public Broadcasting Service, will focus this time on infant and maternal mortality rates in the developed world.
 The documentary is expected to air on PBS next year.